abdibrokhim/wrapped25/README.md

 [^6]: "I AM STARTUP": https://x.com/xopencommunity/status/1875096009384296823.

 [^7]: Because crypto bross constantly said; "you're holding too much supply, bro", "descrease your supply", "lock in", "put on vesting".
 I simple don't understand these all stuff. tbh, I was new in crypto world and meme tokens.
-Yep, before i did a project on web3 during hackathon [here]().
+Yep, before i did a project on web3 during hackathon [AlchemySDK + Web3 Hackathon](https://github.com/abdibrokhim/cw3d-AlchemySDK).
 But, anyway it's just one project back in May (i guess).
 So, i forgot most stuff.
 So...
 I got pressure.
 I panicked, I stressed.
 I don't understand what to do.
 I just sold some percent of tokens.
 Then, chart went all the way down.
 And i am dead, lol.
 Too many *noise.
 One guy helped me out.
 I bought them back.
 And lock them for 6 months. crazy. few posts: https://x.com/xopencommunity/status/1875727441718866067 | https://x.com/abdibrokhim/status/1876325414370746739.

-[^8]: As a mentioned in [my wrapped 2024](https://github.com/abdibrokhim/wrapped24) finally i was featured in Times Square.
+[^8]: As a mentioned in [My Wrapped 2024](https://github.com/abdibrokhim/wrapped24) finally i was featured in Times Square.
 Here's a detailed post about it on LinkedIn: https://www.linkedin.com/posts/abdibrokhim_i-was-featured-in-times-square-last-week-activity-7282050047280640000-Kriv.
 I wrote my journey. (and plus tips/ tricks)

+[^9]: !grep is a search engine for code.
+It's a tool that allows you to search for code snippets in my repositories on GitHub.
+It's like grep, but not grep. lol.
+Post: https://www.linkedin.com/posts/abdibrokhim_justmakethings-activity-7283829957343023104-S15X | try https://notgrep.app .